marvinroger/minisocial/README.md

 ## Bootstrap

-`docker build --name minisocial . && docker run -p 80:80 minisocial`
+`cd minisocial && docker-compose up`

+Django will listen on port 8000.